jessappeldoorn/kent-band-page/README.md

-Bloc Base Project
+Kent Appeldoorn - Solo Artist
 =================

-A base for Bloc frontend projects.
+A website for a musician.

 ## Configuration